Relationship Counseling And Passive Aggressive Behavior: Is your counselor an expert in passive aggression?

 • I’m shut off, left in loneliness.

-What other channels has she left?
 What other ways are there to express her anguish, her loneliness and the pervasive wish to be understood, deeply understood by the most important person in her world?

 This serious and repetitive argument is but the tip of the iceberg, as underneath is the anxiety for defeating loneliness and separation by connecting.
 If a man sees this aspect of the fight, as a desperate claim for reconnecting, he is now on the right path.
 Real emotional strength from a husband has nothing to do with passive aggressive calm and restraint.
 He could stop withdrawing and connect asking about her experience….But this is not the case, and both feel trapped in this dynamics.

-Women discovering that they are trapped in this passive aggressive isolation, express a common question: “I would like to have the help of a counselor or therapist, someone to bridge the gap and help us talk in a more humane way, but when I called one, he told me they he didn’t address passive aggression.
-What I need is therapy for his passive aggression.
-The trap is that the one doing such nasty behavior is my husband and he rejects any external help…how can I get help for my passive aggressive marriage then?
+“I would like to have the help of a counselor or therapist, someone to bridge the gap and help us talk in a more humane way, but when I called one, he told me they he didn’t address passive aggression.

 If the husband doesn’t want to take up the responsibility for his own behavior, and refuses to go to couple’s therapy, it doesn’t mean that she is condemned to suffer alone forever.